bikk-uk/react-css-test/README.md

 `yarn app:serve` to build and host the application

-`yarn test:open` to run the Cypress tests against the running application
+`yarn cy:open` to run the Cypress tests against the running application